 The fixed remuneration is established taking into account the level of responsibility, the role and position of the individual employee and the local market conditions (collective labour agreement).
-One of the basic principles for granting variable pay over performance year 2014 is that variable pay may never exceed 100% of the fixed salary.
 As of performance year 2015 variable remuneration shall not exceed 20% of the fixed component of the remuneration package.